Tornadoes of 2006: November 14–16

+November 19-21 (Vietnam)

+A extremely rare, unusual severe weather and tornado outbreak occurred across much of northern Vietnam.
+On November 19th, a brief tornado touchdown in Lục Nam, Bắc Ninh province, killing a child after a wall collapsed onto him.
+The next day saw two more tornadoes in Thái Nguyên and Phú Thọ provinces, killing another person.
+On November 21st, another, much more deadly tornado that would eventually killed 17, injuring over 50 other as it capsized many boats and ship before moving onshore.
+It also collapsed 2 large containers crane, sweeping 1 into the bay, resulting in one of the fatality in Cái Lân Port and Hạ Long Bay, Quảng Ninh province.
+Two more fatalities occurred inland after their house collapsed.
+A woman in Lan Hạ Bay, Hải Phòng province was also found deceased after her body washed ashore with her husband missing after their fishing boat capsized.
+The tornado also collapsing 150 booths at the 2006 Ha Long Trade Fair event in Hạ Long City.
+Over 200 homes were affected, 50 injuries, 19 deaths and 4 missing person were reported from the event as a whole, marking this the deadliest tornado outbreak event in country's history.

 November 28 (Wales)

 In the early hours of November 28 at 0115 UTC, the village of Bow Street in Wales was struck by an F1 tornado.
 There was moderate damage reported in the street to about 25 houses, along with extensive tree and power line damage.
 The tornado blocked the main route through the village (the A487 road) and damaged a railroad bridge.
 No injuries were reported.

 November 30–December 1

 On the evening of November 30, a unique severe weather episode occurred across parts of west-central Alabama.
 Three tornadoes occurred in Marengo and Hale counties within a line of moderate showers.
 This convection did not contain any lightning or thunder.
 These showers were moving eastward around 50 miles an hour.
 The atmospheric environment was characterized by high wind shear—winds increasing and changing direction with increasing height.
 Several other counties reported wind damage (trees being blown down), including Tuscaloosa, Bibb and Jefferson counties.
 One of the tornadoes was rated F1.
 All of these storms occurred ahead of the Arctic cold front that was causing severe winter weather from the southern Great Plains into the mid-Mississippi River valley.
 The next day, a rare December tornado outbreak, part of a much more significant severe weather event, affected parts of northeastern Pennsylvania when several small lines or cells of thunderstorms affected the area during the afternoon.
 Five tornadoes were confirmed including, an F2 tornado in Luzerne County, Pennsylvania.
 This F2 tornado originated in Nescopeck Township, lifting up tractor trailers and campers, tossing them like toys.
 Several houses were also badly damaged.
 The tornado traveled 15 mi into Mountain Top.
 One person was killed by a falling tree in Dauphin County.